Musashi98/rtsmobile/README.md

 - **Selfie deletion**: Given the functionality to delete selfies by long pressing the corresponding cards in the selfies list screen.
 Any number of selfies can be selected for deletion.

 - **Image inspection**: Added a component to allow the user to inspect the selfies or the event picture.
-Also in the selfies list you can traverse the selfies by sweeping left or right.
+Also in the selfies list you can traverse the selfies by sweeping left or right or by touching the bottom images previews.